12 Low Maintenance Perennial Flowers For Your Garden

 1. Sedum ‘Autumn Joy’ (Hylotelephium telephium)

 Sedum ‘Autumn Joy’ is a hardy perennial that gardeners love for its low maintenance and stunning autumn blooms.
 This succulent-like plant features fleshy, grey-green leaves that form a compact, mounding habit.
-As fall approaches, the foliage turns a rich burgundy color, strikingly contrasting the pinkish-mauve flower heads that emerge in late summer.
+It’s one of my favorite fall flowers.
+As cold weather rolls in, the foliage turns a rich burgundy color, strikingly contrasting the pinkish-mauve flower heads that emerge in late summer.

 Overall, Sedum’ Autumn Joy’ is a beautiful addition to any garden, providing a burst of color and requiring minimal care.